dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 -   `matchPolicy` specifies the matching policy for the binder.
 The binder will only emit events for paths that match the policy.
 Valid values are `path` and `subtree`.
 The default value is `path`.

--   `autoFlush` specifies whether the binder should automatically flush events.
+-   `autoFlush` is a boolean that specifies whether the binder should automatically flush events.
 The default value is `true`.
 -   `autoFlushPolicy` specifies the policy for automatically flushing events.
 The following policies are supported:
     -   `afterBatch` flushes events after the `ViewEvents.afterBatch` event is emitted.
 -   `sortFn` specifies the sort function for sorting events associated with a given anchor.
 The default value is `() => 0`, which indicates that no sorting is applied.